 For some, the recreation season ends when the days grow short and the thermometer falls below freezing.
-To some hardy souls, though, winter is just another season in a year-round devotion to the outdoors.
+For some hardy souls, though, winter is just another season in a year-round devotion to the outdoors.

 1. The right clothing

-Add on a mid-layer that will hold in the heat your body generates, and top it all off with a jacket that combines insulation with water resistance so you’re covered in the case of snow.
+Add on a mid-layer that will hold in the heat your body generates and top it all off with a jacket that combines insulation with water resistance so you’re covered in the case of snow.

 Your feet are both a source of heat and an area easily affected by the cold, so finding the right fit is vital.
 A boot that fits too snugly will actually make your feet colder by inhibiting circulation.
 In fact, some outdoor enthusiasts find themselves loosening and even removing their shoes from time to time to get the blood flowing, but that’s far from a good solution.